Overview

 Partner app verification

-Depending on the mode configured—Debug or Release—verification of your registered app and service by the Samsung Pay SDK and its Developers portal entails version and eligibility checks to determine device and app compatibility.
-Likewise, your app needs to verify the presence of the Samsung Pay app on the device, its status, and whether or not its version is sufficient to support your implementation of the SDK.
+In partner verification process Samsung Pay SDK verify your registered app, version in Samsung Pay portal and service.
+It also determines device and app compatibility.
+Your app needs to verify the presence of the Samsung Pay app on the device, its status, and whether or not its version is sufficient to support your implementation of the SDK.

 Partner verification flow